 The Neoprene and rubber covers should always be removed from the leg when not in use to prevent stretching and indentation of the covers.

-All leg components should be stored as close to the test temperature conditions (16 to 24°C) as possible to allow the leg to reach its required temperature easier during its 4 hour soak time.
+All leg components should be stored as close to the test temperature conditions (16 to 24°C) as possible to allow the leg to reach require temperature during its 4 hour soak time.